apoco/cycle-electron-driver/README.md

 This sink causes the OS X badge label to be updated.

+###### menu$

+This sink sets the menu in the OS X dock for the application.
+See [the electron documentation](http://electron.atom.io/docs/v0.36.7/api/app/#appdocksetmenumenu-os-x) for details on what these values should be.

 ##### ntlmAllowedOverride$

 This sink should be an `Observable` of boolean values; when true, NTLM authentication is enabled for sites not